newbreedofgeek/react-stepzilla/README.md

 ### better yet, have a look at a live example
 :+1: :sparkles: :camel: :tada: :rocket: :metal: :octocat:

 Full example usage code is available in the `src/examples` directory.
-Have a look at a <a href="https://newbreedofgeek.github.io/react-stepzilla/" target="_blank">live working version here</a>
+Have a look at a [live working version here](https://newbreedofgeek.github.io/react-stepzilla/)

 ### get started